jimmyhmiller/PlayGround/writings/programming/Introduction to Programming A Polyglot Approach.md

 [^1]: We have no false pretensions that this book is be anywhere near as good as SICP.

 SICP is not just a book that doesn't cover these sorts of practical manners for its readers, but it also a book of great depth.
 Many readers have remarked on the books depth and difficulty and we believe the same may be said for the following.
 This book is not an intended as an easy introduction.
-Programming certainly can be easy but it requires taken on a certain mindset and practicing particular intellectual virtues.
+Programming certainly can be easy but it requires taking on a certain mindset and practicing particular intellectual virtues.
 Good programs are created by labor rather than luck.
 While many today see programming as an easy profession to make lots of money, we see it as a learned skill and a way of thinking.

 ### Experienced Developers